-- A. The CONTRACTOR shall pay on behalf of and indemnify and hold harmless, the CITY, its commissioners, officers, employees, agents and volunteers from and against any and all claims, actions, damages, fees, fines, penalties, defense costs, suits or liabilities which may arise out of any act, omission, or default of the CONTRACTOR arising out of or in any way connected with the CONTRACTOR'S (or CONTRACTOR'S officers, employees, agents, volunteers, or subcontractors, if any) performance or failure to perform duties under the terms of this Contract.
-This section of the Contract will extend beyond the term of the Contract. - B. The CONTRACTOR further agrees to investigate, handle, respond to, provide defenses for and defend any such claims, even if claim is groundless, false or fraudulent. - C. Nothing herein shall be construed to hold the CONTRACTOR liable for the negligence of the CITY. - D. This indemnification and hold harmless agreement shall survive the termination or expiration of this Contract.
+- A. The CONTRACTOR shall indemnify, defend, save and hold harmless, the CITY, its commissioners, officers, employees, agents and volunteers from and against any and all claims, actions, damages, fees, fines, penalties, defense costs, suits or liabilities which may arise out of any act, omission, or default of the CONTRACTOR arising out of or in any way connected with the CONTRACTOR'S (or CONTRACTOR'S officers, employees, agents, volunteers, or subcontractors, if any) performance or failure to perform duties under the terms of this Contract.
+This section of the Contract will extend beyond the term of the Contract. - B. The CONTRACTOR further agrees to investigate, handle, respond to, provide defenses for and defend any such claims, even if claim is groundless, false or fraudulent. - C. Nothing herein shall be construed to hold the CONTRACTOR liable for the negligence of the CITY. - D. This indemnification and hold harmless agreement shall survive the termination or expiration of this Contract. - E. Nothing in this Agreement shall be construed to affect or waive in any way the rights, privileges and immunities of the City and agencies, as set forth in Article 768.28, Florida Statutes.